 Start Low and Increase Dose Slowly

 CBD consumers must learn to use a process called titration, or slowly increasing their dose over time, until they get the results they desire.
 While high doses are well tolerated, less is more.
-We recommend trying our Product Finder Quiz as we
+We recommend trying our CBD Product Finder Quiz as we designed a straightforward and fast quiz in bringing the best product to you as if you called and asked.

 CBD Dosing Schedule Example